Ralph Rice

 Sir Ralph Rice (1781 – 3 July 1850) was a British barrister and senior colonial judge who served in the Straits Settlements and India in the early 19th century.

 Early life and education

-Rice was born in 1781, the fifth son of John Rice, the family having been long established at Myddfai, Carmarthanshire.
+Rice was born in 1781, the fifth son of John Rice, the family having been long established at Myddfai, Carmarthenshire.
 He graduated with BA from Oriel College, Oxford in 1802, was a student of the Inner Temple, and was called to the bar in 1805.

 Career

 After becoming a barrister, Rice went on the western circuit.
 In 1817, he was appointed Recorder of Prince of Wales Island (today Penang) where the legal history of Malaya is said to have begun on the establishment of the Court of Judicature under the grant of a Charter of Justice in 1807.
 He was knighted on the occasion of his appointment and served until 1824.

 On 27 October 1824, he was sworn in as a puisne judge of the Supreme Court of Bombay where he served for three years before resigning in November 1827.
 He left India on 27 November 1827 and returned to England.